Trump rouses right with prediction of a big 2020 win

 OXON HILL, Md.
-(AP) — President Donald Trump has told an appreciative audience of conservatives that he’ll win re-election in 2020 and by a bigger margin than his 2016 victory.
+(AP) — President Donald Trump told an appreciative audience of conservatives Saturday that he will win re-election in 2020 and by a bigger margin than his 2016 victory.
+He mocked Democrats for their framework to combat climate change and said House lawmakers pushing to expand their investigations of him are “sick.”

-He’s rehashing his outsider campaign that overcame long odds and a crowded field of established politicians to claim the White House over Democrat Hillary Clinton.
+In a wide-ranging speech at the Conservative Political Action Conference, Trump rehashed his outsider campaign that overcame long odds and a crowded field of established politicians to claim the White House over Democrat Hillary Clinton.

-When he made his prediction of a second term, the crowd at the Conservative Political Action Conference responded with chants of “USA, USA, USA.”
+When he made his prediction of a second term, the crowd responded with chants of “USA, USA, USA.”

-Trump is praising the conservative movement, saying “Our movement and our future in our country is unlimited.”
+Trump praised the conservative movement, saying “Our movement and our future in our country is unlimited.”

 Most Read Nation & World Stories